- Public Works

 - Sewer Lateral Inspection Program

 Sewer Lateral Inspection Program

-If you have any general questions about the inspection program, please feel free to email Zach Graves, Water Resource Specialist, or at 610-966-4343 x121.
+If you have any general questions about the inspection program, please contact Zach Graves, Water Resource Specialist, at 610-966-4343 x121.
 If you have questions about the results of an inspection, please contact Mark Danishefsky, Sewer Crew Chief, at 610-966-4343 x122.

 Why Are Sewer Lateral/Building Sewer Inspections Required?